Malek-01/Transit-delay-prediction/README.md

    The Canberra dataset originally contained several instances of missing data.
 We aimed to handle these missing values using appropriate preprocessing techniques.

 ### Reproducibility
-While we have shared code and data, differences in results may arise due to:
+While we have shared the code and data, differences in results may arise due to factors such as:
 - Variations in data preprocessing or imputation methods.
 - Changes in software libraries or versions.
 - Random state initialization.

-If you encounter discrepancies or have further questions, please reach out to us for clarification.
+If you have further questions, please reach out to us for clarification.